kwynncom/true-random-numbers-from-microphone/arch/v003/README.md

 I have to throw out between 40,000 - 50,000 bytes because they are not random until that range.
 I am not sure why this is.
 One theory is that it takes a moment for the recording system to calibrate how loud the input is.

+**************
+The /v001 (possibly /arch/v001) folder contains my earliest attempts.

+The current index.php is rather ugly in several ways.
+One is that the loops are partially redundant.
+I will likely clean it up, but I might not.
+I wanted to get the results out, and we'll see how long my interest is maintained.

 *************
 REQUIREMENTS